MyNameIsShekhar/WAIFU-HUSBANDO-CATCHER/README.md

 _**ask help On [Support Chat](https://t.me/Collect_em_support)**_

 ## About Repo
-This Is open Source repo Of Character Catcher Bot, Like Eg. Grab Hunt Protecc Collect etc..
-Types of Bot You must have seen it on your telegram groups..This bot sends characters in group after every 100 Messages Of Groups Then any user can Guess that character's Name Using /guess Command...
-Now u can also deploy this type of bot.. using our source.... used Python-Telegram-Bot V20.6 and Also lil bit Pyrogram enjoy..
+● This Is open Source repo Of Character Catcher Bot
+● Like Eg. Grab Hunt Protecc Collect etc..
+Types of Bot You must have seen it on your telegram groups..
+● This bot sends characters in group after every 100 Messages Of Groups Then any user can Guess that character's Name Using /guess Command...

+● Now u can also deploy this type of bot.. using our source.... used Python-Telegram-Bot V20.6 and Also lil bit Pyrogram enjoy..

 ## HOW TO UPLOAD CHARACTERS?
-eg. /upload Img_url muzan-kibutsuji
+example: /upload Img_url muzan-kibutsuji
 Demon-slayer 3

-img_url character-name anime-name rarity-number
+Format: img_url character-name anime-name rarity-number

 use rarity number accordingly rarity Map